ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 2. Choose a connection port to the board via the "Tools"->"Port:..." item of the main menu.

-Now Arduino IDE is prepared to work.
+Now Arduino IDE is prepared and you can start to program.

-Next step is to install drivers for Arduino board.
-You should launch the installer application from the Arduino IDE subdirectory.
-This is a default path for the installer `C:\Program Files (x86)\Arduino\drivers`.
-There are two installers with `dpinst-amd64.exe` and `dpinst-x86.exe` names in the `drivers` directory.
-You should choose the first installer for 64-bit Windows version and the second one for 32-bit version.
-The board should be connected to your computer during the process of drivers installation.

-We will use AutoIt scripting language to send commands to the Arduino board.
+We will use AutoIt scripting language to communicate with Arduino board.
 Therefore, you need [CommAPI scripts](https://www.autoitscript.com/wiki/CommAPI), which provide access to the WinAPI communications functions.
-This is a [mirror](https://github.com/ellysh/CommAPI) with one archive that contains all CommAPI scripts.
+This is a [mirror](https://github.com/ellysh/CommAPI) with all CommAPI scripts gathered into one archive.

 ## Keyboard Emulation